CompareTheo/docs/docs/Alma Documentation/to_do.md

 - [ ] Alma "Workday" Integration
 - [ ] Write "License API" Documentation
 - [ ] Write "Vendor API" Documentation
-- [ ] Acquisitions Reporting Code Definitions (@Glenn) [delay one year]
 - [ ] Create "Ordering Templates" - Create only where necessary. (@Ron)
 - [ ] Create "Baby Bib" Templates - This will be defined by the .EDI structure. - Create only where necessary. (@Ron)
-- [ ] Align Activated E-Resources with Vendors - This information will need to be populated (updated) once we go-live.
-- [ ] Define Annual Reporting Statistics Needed - Align these with information creation and gathering in Alma.
 - [ ] Remove P2E Stragglers - These records *should not* have migrated and will need to be cleaned up.
 - [ ] Procedure and Documentation for E-Journal "Perpetual Access" stanzas update in Alma.
-- [ ] Define which collections will need to exist so that we can also group the non-CZ managed and non-P2Ed once they are loaded.
-- [ ] Discuss and design procedure for utilizing "Community Zone Update Tasks List" for keeping an eye on our owned titles managed in the community zone.
 - [ ] Discuss and design a "tasking" workflow that might supplement or supplant the "NON-GOBI" E-Resource Tracker
 - [ ] Paper Idea: How does a mid-size university use the Alma APIs?
 How do you implement that learning process?
 How do you make those decisions as a group?
 What does that group look like?
 - [ ] How are "Rush" titles marked when a request is received after ordering and before receiving?